Skip to contentSkip to footer

 We look at different kinds of back pain, how it might be caused and different ways to manage it.

-What types of back pain are most common?
+Types of back pain

 You may experience low back pain as tension, soreness or stiffness in your lower back area.
 This pain is often referred to as 'non-specific' back pain and may improve on its own within a few days.